LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 ### Your Mission

-Your job is to create a form that will post messages to this slack channel.
-It should look like this:
+Your job is to create an HTML page with a form that will post messages to the #GraffitWall channel.
+Your page should look something like this:

 <img src="screenshots/graffiti.png"/>